jaspitzer/obsidian/dexamethasone.md

 	- induction of [[PPARgamma]] supports  this repression
 - influences [[IL-6]], tnfa, cox-2
 - does not influence il-1b, ccl2, ccl3 and Cxcl10 expression --> other mechanism
+- inhibition of antigen presentation on [[MHCII|MHC2]] due to inhibition of binding of [[XBP1]] to the X box in the mhc2 locus
+	- mechanism seems to be simple blockage of x box, could also target RFX5
 #### histone related emchanisms
 - transcriptional repression of Il-8 or GM-CSF involves [[histone 4]] deacetylation by[[HDAC2]]
 -  GC upregulates [[SAP30]], a member of the [[sin3_hdac]] repressor complex on both protein and mRNA level